 Uses that were legally existing at the date of the adoption of this Plan, which do not conform to the designations and policies of this Plan, may be recognized in the implementing Zoning By-law.
-In some instances, it may also be appropriate and practical to allow the replacement, extension or enlargement of non-conforming uses.
-Reference should be made to Section G5.1, Legal Non - Conforming Uses of the Official Plan.
+In some instances, it may also be appropriate and practical to allow the replacement, extension, or enlargement of non-conforming uses.
+Reference should be made to Section G5.1, Legal Non - Conforming Uses of the Town of Halton Hills Official Plan.